 - Meet with parents/carers to discuss their child’s needs

-- Ask for external professional advice, for example from the Outreach team at Lady Zia Wernher School or Occupational Therapists
+- Ask for external professional advice, for example from teams at specialist nurseries, Lady Zia Wernher School or Occupational Therapists

 8. Many of our teachers have experience of working with a range of special needs and there is an ongoing programme of training.
 Lessons are differentiated and pupils are able to access targeted interventions such as literacy skills lessons and differentiated learning in class.
 In addition to the class teams, which are made up of your child’s class teacher and teaching assistants, the Inclusion Team at Chantry Primary Academy consists of:

 - The Inclusion Manager – Mrs Coralie Bordiak.
 Her role is to co-ordinate and manage provision for children with SENDs in the school.
 This includes monitoring the effectiveness of any extra support provided for children with SEN.

 - Therapeutic music instructor - Mr Bateman works with children who are able to use music to remove barriers to learning.